-Although the current clamp is designed primarily for measuring 'high' currents, the high resolution and flexible input ranges of the PicoScope ADC-212 allow much lower currents to be measured than with most automotive oscilloscopes.
+Although the current clamp is designed primarily for measuring high currents, the high resolution and flexible input ranges of the PicoScope oscilloscopes allow you to measure much lower currents than with most automotive oscilloscopes.

-To make measurements at low currents, consider the following advice:
+To make measurements at low currents, the following advice may help:

-- Before connecting the clamp, use the zero adjust wheel to trim out any offset - If possible, loop a number of turns of the cable to be measured through the jaws.
-The actual current is the measured value divided by the number of turns - At low currents, noise pickup from ignition, injectors and so on may be a problem.
-Keep the clamp and its connecting cable as far away from the noise sources as possible
+- Before connecting the clamp, use the zero adjust wheel to trim out any offset. - If possible, loop a number of turns of the cable to be measured through the jaws.
+The actual current is the measured value divided by the number of turns. - At low currents, noise picked up from ignition, injectors and so on may be a problem.
+Keep the clamp and its connecting cable as far away as possible from the noise sources.